 Publication and dissemination plan

-A protocol paper will be published in 2016.
-The results of the study will be published in a range of peer-reviewed journals including open access ones.
+A protocol paper will be published in 2017.
+The results of the study will be published in a range of peer-reviewed journals including open access journals.
 Key findings will also be presented at conferences.

 Intention to publish date